ziyeziye/easy-i18n/README.md

     "%s have two apples.": "%s have two apples."
     }
     ```
-3. After `zh-Hans.json` has been translated, run `easyi18n generate ./locales ./catalog.go --pkg main`.
+3. After `zh-Hans.json` has been translated, run `easyi18n generate ./locales ./catalog.go --pkg=main`.

+4. Make sure that --pkg=main your package name, automatically load catalog.go file.

+### Translating new messages

+If you have added new messages to your program:

+1. Run `easyi18n extract` to update `./locales/en.json` with the new messages.
+2. Run `easyi18n update ./locales/en.json` to generate updated `./locales/new-language.json` files.
+3. Translate all the messages in the `./locales/new-language.json` files.
+4. Run `easyi18n generate ./locales ./catalog.go --pkg=main` to merge the translated messages into the go files.